Convergence of partial sum processes to stable processes with application for aggregation of branching processes: Abstract

 \section{Abstract}

-We provide a generalization of Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin} in the sense that we give sufficient conditions for weak convergence of finite dimensional distributions of the partial sum processes of a strongly stationary sequence to a non-Gaussian stable process instead of weak convergence of the partial sums themselves to a non-Gaussian stable distribution.
-As an application, we describe the asymptotic behaviour of iterated aggregation of independent copies of a strongly stationary subcritical Galton--Watson branching process with regularly varying immigration having index in \ $(0, 1) \cup (1, 4/3)$ \ when first taking the limit as the time scale and then the number of copies tends to infinity.
+We provide a generalization of Theorem 1 in Bartkiewicz et al.\ \cite{BarJakMikWin} in the sense that we give sufficient conditions for weak convergence of finite dimensional distributions of the partial sum processes of a strongly stationary sequence to the corresponding finite dimensional distributions of a non-Gaussian stable process instead of weak convergence of the partial sums themselves to a non-Gaussian stable distribution.
+As an application, we describe the asymptotic behaviour of finite dimensional distributions of aggregation of independent copies of a strongly stationary subcritical Galton--Watson branching process with regularly varying immigration having index in \ $(0, 1) \cup (1, 4/3)$ \ in a so-called iterated case, namely when first taking the limit as the time scale and then the number of copies tend to infinity.